TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Files/Index.rst

          not set, default is the same as the zip-file)

-It is unlikely that you will need to use this internally in your scripts like you will need :code:`\TYPO3\CMS\Core\DataHandling\DataHandler`.
+It is unlikely that you will need to use this internally in your scripts like you will need :php:`\TYPO3\CMS\Core\DataHandling\DataHandler`.
 It is fairly uncommon to need the file manipulations in own scripts unless you make a special application.
-Therefore the most typical usage of this API is from :ref:`\TYPO3\CMS\Backend\Controller\File\FileController <tce-file-api>` and the core scripts that are activated by the "File >
+Therefore the most typical usage of this API is from :ref:`\TYPO3\CMS\Backend\Controller\File\FileController <tce-file-api>` and the core scripts that are activated by the "File > List" module.
-List" module.

-However, if you need it this is an example (taken from :file:`ImportExportController.php`) of how to initialize the usage.
+However, if needed, this is an example of how to initialize usage.
+It is taken from :file:`ImportExportController.php`:

 .. code-block:: php
    :linenos:

       // Initializing:
    $this->fileProcessor = GeneralUtility::makeInstance(ExtendedFileUtility::class);
    $this->fileProcessor->setActionPermissions();

    $this->fileProcessor->start($this->file);
    $this->fileProcessor->processData();

-Line 2 makes an instance of the class.
+*Explanation:* Line 2 creates an instance of the class.
 Then the file operation permissions are loaded from the user object in line 3.
-Finally, the file command array is loaded in line 5 (and internally additional configuration takes place from :code:`$GLOBALS['TYPO3_CONF_VARS']`!).
+Finally, the file command array is loaded in line 5 and internally additional configuration takes place according to :php:`$GLOBALS['TYPO3_CONF_VARS']`!.
 In line 6 the command map is executed.